fablab-neckar-alb/fablock/README.md

  the door, two sensors detecting door closing and successful locking and a USART uplink to higher-level authentication logic living on a raspberry pi.

-Included is also the higher-level daemon in lockserver/.
+Included is also the higher-level daemon in lockserver/ and the openscad files for the pin-pad casing.